Linearly convergent bilevel optimization with single-step inner methods: Convergence analysis

 \section{Convergence analysis}

 We now prove the convergence of the FEFB (\cref{alg:FEFB}) and the FIFB (\cref{alg:FIFB}) in the respective \cref{subsec:convergence:FEFB,subsec:convergence:FIFB}.
 Before this we start with common results.
 Our proofs are self-contained, but follow on the “testing” approach of \cite{tuomov-proxtest} (see also \cite{clason2020introduction}).
 The main idea is to prove a monotonicity-type estimate for the operator $H_{k+1}$ occurring in the implicit forms \cref{eq:FEFB:implicit,eq:FIFB:implicit} of the algorithms, and then use the three-point identity \eqref{3-point-identity} with respect to $ZM$-norms and inner products.
 This yields an inequality that readily yields an estimate from which convergence rates can be observed.
+The main results for the FEFB and the FIFB and in the respective \cref{thr:grad-exact-grad_convergence,thr:grad-grad-grad_convergence}.

 Throughout, we assume that either \cref{ass:FEFB:main} (FEFB) or \ref{ass:FIFB:main} (FIFB) holds, and \emph{tacitly use the constants from the relevant one}.
 We also tacitly take it that $\alpha^k \in \Dom R$ for all $k \in \N$, as this is guaranteed by the assumptions for $k=0$, and by the proximal step in the algorithms for $k \ge 1$.